-The average rental price in Riomar is currently $1,583, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 62.8% of the neighborhoods in Florida.
+The average rental price in Riomar is currently $3,034, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 42.5% of Florida neighborhoods.

 Riomar is a suburban neighborhood (based on population density) located in Vero Beach, Florida.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

 Riomar real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Riomar neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Riomar neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Vacant apartments or homes are a major fact of life in Riomar.
-The current real estate vacancy rate here is 40.4%.
+The current real estate vacancy rate here is 39.6%.
 This is higher than the rate of vacancies in 97.2% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+A relatively large percentage of housing here is seasonally occupied (29.5%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Riomar neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Riomar is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Riomar is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Of note is NeighborhoodScout's research finding that the Riomar neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Riomar community truly stands out from the rest in this regard.

-Did you know that the Riomar neighborhood has more English and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Riomar neighborhood has more Eastern European and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 25.1% of this neighborhood's residents have English ancestry and 1.2% have Austrian ancestry.
+In fact, 3.4% of this neighborhood's residents have Eastern European ancestry and 1.3% have Belgian ancestry.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.